Last Updated on March 21, 2023

 Some of our Linville Gorge hikes sit about an hour from Morganton and the interstate, in case you’re looking for a lengthy diversion.
 They include Table Rock Mountain (Exit 103), the epic Wiseman’s View, and the ever-popular Linville Falls.

 Burke County is also home to some wonderful towns that are quick I-40 stops.
-The town of Valdese (Exit 112) has a lovely downtown, packed with shops and restaurants (Old World Baking Company and Myra’s for starters).
+The town of Valdese (Exit 112) has a lovely downtown, packed with shops and restaurants (start at Myra’s).

 For one of the best meals near an I-40 exit, we highly recommend JD’s Smokehouse in Conelly Springs (Exit 113).
 South Mountain Distilling Company is nearby and one of NC’s most interesting distilleries.